mycelial-systems/blur-hash/TODO/blur-hash-design-flaw.md

 correct in all cases for a placeholder; the only thing the source dimensions are legitimately needed for is reserving layout space.

+## Decision (2026-05-29)

+Fix approach: an internal, unconditional decode-resolution cap (option 2), plus a `requestAnimationFrame` deferral of the decode.
+No new attributes;
+`width`/`height` stay layout-only.
+The opt-in decode-size attribute (option
+1) and a Web Worker / `OffscreenCanvas` (option 3) are both rejected.

+### Cap

+- Decode and canvas buffer are capped to 32px on the long edge, short edge scaled to preserve aspect ratio, floor of 1px.
+- No upscaling: if the long edge is already <= 32, decode at the real size.
+- A single pure helper, `decodeDimensions(width, height, cap = 32)`, is the
+  source of truth for both `index.ts` and `html.ts`.

+### Cost model (corrected)

+Decode is `O(W*H*Cx*Cy)`, not `O(W*H)` -- the reference `blurhash` decode runs `Cx*Cy` iterations with two `Math.cos` per output pixel and no precomputation.

+- Full res 1200x630 is the `W*H` blowup that produced the ~6s block.
+- Capped 32x17 removes ~1390x of the `W*H` factor: a 4x4 hash is ~0.5-1ms,
+  a worst-case 9x9 hash is ~88k cos calls, a few ms.
+- The cap alone fixes the reported bug.
+The rAF deferral exists because even capped, a synchronous batch of N high-component hashes can still reach ~100ms.
+The justification is the batch, not any single decode.

+### Canvas buffer size is a correctness invariant

+`putImageData` fills only the region matching the ImageData's dimensions.
+If the `<canvas>` intrinsic `width`/`height` (set in `html.ts`) differ from the `createImageData(...)` size (in `index.ts`), the result is a partially filled canvas -- a small blur in the top-left, blank elsewhere -- then CSS-stretched across the host.
+So `html.ts` MUST size the canvas to the capped decode dims, exactly equal to the `createImageData` size.
+This is required, not tidying; the shared helper enforces `canvas-buffer-size == imageData-size`.

+### Deferral primitive: requestAnimationFrame

+- rAF runs before the next paint, so the blur still appears on the first visible paint, accepting a small pre-paint cost for the batch.
+- `setTimeout` / `requestIdleCallback` run after first paint, fully off the critical path, but flash one empty frame.
+With the cap shrinking the batch, rAF (blur-on-first-paint, no flash) is the deliberate choice.
+- Chunking the batch across frames is the only thing that fully prevents a pre-paint longtask; it is a non-goal here (YAGNI given the cap).
+- `sharpen()` stays synchronous -- it keys off `img` load, independent of the decode -- so a fast image load is not missed.

+### Pending-handle lifecycle (the real complexity async adds)

+Once the decode is scheduled rather than inline:

+- Store the rAF handle on the instance.
+- A second `reset()` before it fires must `cancelAnimationFrame` the stale handle and reschedule.
+- `disconnectedCallback` must cancel any pending handle.
+- The callback must bail if the element is detached (`!this.isConnected`) or its canvas is gone.

+This cancellation discipline -- not the decode itself -- is the cost of going async.
+It is in scope and accounted for up front.

+### Definition of Done

+1. `<blur-hash>` decodes the placeholder at <= 32px on the long edge (aspect preserved, min 1px, never upscaled), regardless of `width`/`height`, in both `connectedCallback` and `reset`.
+2. The canvas intrinsic dimensions equal the `createImageData` size exactly (via the shared helper); rendered output is visually identical to before.
+3. The decode + paint run in a `requestAnimationFrame` callback, with handle cancellation on re-`reset()` and `disconnectedCallback`, and a detached bail-out.
+4. `width`/`height` remain layout-only; no new public API; existing tests stay green.
+5. The pure `decodeDimensions` helper is unit-tested (aspect preservation, long-edge cap, 1px floor, no upscaling, square input).
+CHANGELOG documents the behavior change.

+### Out of scope

+- A new decode-size attribute (rejected: small is always correct).
+- Web Worker / `OffscreenCanvas`.
+- Cross-frame chunking of the decode batch.
+- The pre-existing unitless-`width` quirk (`this.style.width = '100'` is
+  ignored by browsers); flagged for a separate follow-up.

 ## References

 - Component: `node_modules/@substrate-system/blur-hash/dist/index.js`